-The novel’s climax was the point when Johnny died, and Dally gets shot as he took the action of robbing a store due to anguish on his friend’s death.
+The novel’s climax was the point when Johnny died, and Dally gets shot as he took the action of robbing a store due to anguish at his friend’s death.
 The tragic deaths of Johnny and Dally have been criticized by some fans of the book.
-But when asked why it has to be that way, Hinton replied on Twitter that she is a stone-cold bitch.
+But when asked why it has to be that way, Hinton replied on Twitter that she is a stone-cold b*tch.

 How has S. E. Hinton changed literature?